Coping with Pre-Internship Stress

 A Story:

-During my first meeting with my internship contact who happened to be the owner of the business, I was understandably hesitant to voice myself or any insight/opinions I’d formed.
+During my first meeting with my internship abroad contact who happened to be the owner of the business, I was understandably hesitant to voice myself or any insight/opinions I’d formed.
 My mentality was, “he is the expert and I am a sponge.”
 I was half right.

 During my first “pitch,” he smiled and I immediately apologized.
 I presumed I had a stupid idea and he was smiling waiting to tell me so.
 The mind can do debilitating things.